Comment on page

 What is BitDAO?
 BitDAO is one of the world's largest DAOs (Decentralized Autonomous Organization).
 Our vision is open finance and a decentralized tokenized economy.
-BitDAO is a protocol governed by BIT token holders.
+BitDAO is an organization governed by $BIT token holders.
 We welcome all individuals and communities to join us and contribute.
-Find out more at: introduction Read a summary at: introduction Medium article
+Find out more at: introduction

 Who owns BitDAO?
 Who controls the BitDAO treasury?
-BIT token holders.
+BIT token holders have governance control over BitDAO.

 Is BitDAO a registered organization?
 BitDAO is not a registered company.
 We are a collection of token holders who agree to be governed by a set of smart contracts on the blockchain.